freesewing/freesewing/markdown/dev/reference/api/config/options/millimeter/en.md

 title: millimeter
 ---

-While we recommend using percentages where possible, sometimes that doesn't make sense.
+While FreeSewing supports millimeter options, we recommend using [percentage options][1] and will not accept contributions that use millimeter options.

-For those cases, you can use a millimeter option which should be an object with these properties:
+A millimeter option should be an object with these properties:

  - `mm` : The default value in millimeter
  - `min` : The minimul that's allowed